Nokuvimba/A-Algorithm-Cpp-Project/docs/index.md

 <img width="405" height="400" alt="image" src="https://github.com/user-attachments/assets/3ead13d7-b0b7-4b9a-b8fa-014a69a29336" />

  ###### In Summary
 Grid is responsible for storing and validating the map.
-It finds S and G, checks bounds and movement rules, and prints the grid.
-AStar currently contains the two main building blocks needed for the full algorithm: Manhattan heuristic and neighbour generation. main.cpp just runs the demo to verify everything before implementing the full open/closed sets next.
+It finds S (Start) and G (Goal), while checking bounds and following the movement rules, and prints the grid.
+AStar currently contains the two main building blocks needed for the full algorithm: Manhattan heuristic and neighbour generation.
+For now the main.cpp just runs the demo to verify that everything works do far before implementing the full open/closed sets.

+---

 ## Week 2 (17/02/2026)

-**Goal:** To implement the core A* search algorithm using the Grid and heuristic foundations built in Week 1.
+**Goal:** The goal is to implement the core A* search algorithm using the Grid and heuristic foundations built in Week 1.

----

 ### Node Structure